miguelmota/javascript-idiosyncrasies/README.md

 This is a growing collection of some JavaScript idiosyncrasies, and a few things that might not be well recognized so I want to make aware.

 Some of these are just to confuse the reader, and by no means encourage best practices and should never be seen in production code.
-It's simply to demonstrate the *good* and *bad* parts of JavaScript.
+It's simply to demonstrate the *weird* parts of JavaScript.

 ---